Skip to main content

 Using a template

 In the Elation Note, you can export templates created with Elation’s legacy Visit Note Template feature or the Elation Note Templates feature.
 Click here to learn more about how to create the new Elation Note Templates.
 Multiple templates (both legacy and new) can be applied to the same visit note draft.
 The contents of the template will simply add to what’s already been documented in the draft.
+Elation Note draft open on the right side of the chart, with an on-screen keyboard visible, and the cursor active in the HPI text field ready for typing.

 Option 1: Exporting a legacy template